Core Virtues, a K-6 program, has been in use in some schools for three decades. Here's a little historical context.

 That context was critical to the formulation of the Core Virtues program.
 In the late 1980s, while completing her Ph.D. at Brandeis University and teaching American History at the college level, Mary Beth Klee was also concerned about the knowledge gaps displayed by undergraduates.
 Reading E.D.
 Hirsch Jr.’s Cultural Literacy was for her an “aha” moment.
 It seemed increasingly apparent that the greatest field of opportunity for positive academic and social change for the U.S. lay in K-8 education.

-In 1992, the school began to employ a literature-based initiative that became known as Core Virtues.
+In 1992, the school began to employ a literature-based approach that became known as Core Virtues.
 Work on that program was facilitated in 1994 by a grant from the Challenge Foundation.
-The first published edition of Core Virtues was available to schools in 1995, when a spiral-bound version was introduced at the national Core Knowledge Conference.
-Though the volume has changed publishers over the years (and acquired a binding), the book has not been out of print since then, and was for purchase through Amazon.com.
+Dr. Klee developed and authored the first print edition of Core Virtues in 1995, when a spiral-bound version was introduced at the national Core Knowledge Conference.
+Though the volume has changed publishers over the years (and acquired a binding), the book has not been out of print since then.
 Core Virtues schools are now found in at least 19 states and four countries (US, UK, Kenya, New Zealand).
 Some schools have been employing the program for nearly three decades.

-2022, the thirtieth anniversary of the program's inception, brought two major innovations for Core Virtues.
-First, the Core Virtues Foundation oversaw the publication of a much expanded book, one that builds on its predecessor, and will be released in August 2022.
+2022, the thirtieth anniversary of the program's inception, brought a major innovation for Core Virtues.
+The Core Virtues Foundation oversaw the publication of a much expanded book, one that builds on its predecessor, and was released in August 2022.
 The three-year framework of virtues and traits that structure our stories has largely withstood the test of time.
 The added length of the volume mostly reflects new finds in the booming industry of children’s literature – those recommendations and more are available on our website.

 Many aspects of education and life have changed in the three decades since this work’s inception.
 But one solid insight endures: both content and character define a quality education.
 Bright, engaged, motivated students confirm that.
 Test scores confirm that.
 Parental response confirms that.
 We take heart in the many schools that have used this program for decades and tell us it is their built-in “anti-bullying” program.
 We are grateful to the numerous Core Virtues teachers and schools, who are committed to the next generation of students, and their pursuit of the true, the good and the beautiful.
 We hope that this website and our work continues to serve your needs and theirs.